 and that the undersigned is familiar with the terms of the Voting Agreement (the "Agreement"), entered into as of August 10, 2015, by and among Envestnet, Inc., a Delaware corporation ("Parent"), Yale Merger Corp., a Delaware corporation and a wholly owned subsidiary of Parent ("Merger Sub"), and the undersigned's spouse.
 The undersigned hereby agrees that the interest of the undersigned's spouse in all property which is the subject of the Agreement shall be irrevocably bound by the terms of the Agreement and by any amendment, modification, waiver or termination signed by the undersigned's spouse.
-The undersigned further agrees that the undersigned's community property interest in all property which is the subject of the Agreement shall be irrevocably bound by the terms of the Agreement shall be irrevocably bound by the terms of the Agreement shall be irrevocably bound by the terms of the Agreement shall be irrevocably bound by the terms of the Agreement, and that the Agreement shall be binding on the executors, administrators, heirs and assigns of the undersigned further authorizes the undersigned's spouse to amend, modify or terminate the Agreement, modification, waiver or termination, waiver or termination signed by the undersigned by the undersigned's spouse shall be binding on the community property interest of undersigned in all property which is the subject of the Agreement and on the executors, administrators, heirs and assigns of the undersigned, each as fully as if the undersigned had signed such amendment, modification, waiver or termination.
+The undersigned further agrees that the undersigned's community property interest in all property which is the subject of the Agreement shall be irrevocably bound by the terms of the Agreement, and that the Agreement shall be binding on the executors, administrators, heirs and assigns of the undersigned.
+The undersigned further authorizes the undersigned's spouse to amend, modify or terminate the Agreement, or waive any rights thereunder, and that each such amendment, modification, waiver or termination signed by the undersigned's spouse shall be binding on the community property interest of undersigned in all property which is the subject of the Agreement and on the executors, administrators, heirs and assigns of the undersigned, each as fully as if the undersigned had signed such amendment, modification, waiver or termination.

 Dated: August 10, 2015

 Name:

 Ex.A-1